spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/using-datavolumes.md

 ## Overview

-The following diagram illustrates the sequential steps covered in this guide.
+The following diagram illustrates the cloning strategy that the steps covered in this guide will implement.

 ![Image cloning with CDI](/cdi-disk-clone.png)
 1. Create a `DataVolume` resource to import an external disk image into the cluster, saving it as a template PVC on the cluster